lengfeld/subpatch/README.internal.md

 Implement implicit "<name>.git" optimization for git repos.
 If there is a bare repository next the subproject use it for cloning, checkout and history listing.

+idea: If "--exclude/remove/strip" arguments are added to "supatch add", to remove certain files and dirs from the subproject that is integrated, the argument list can be become quite long.
+Maybe then the "add" argument must be splitted into multiple commands to gradually add "--exclude/.." config options.